cmichi/uulm-slide-templates/README.md

 The template contains the logos of the *Institute of Media Informatics* and the *Institute of Distributed Systems*.
-To change the institute which is displayed in the slides just rename the folder `images/slide-institute-mi` to `images/slide-institute`.
+To change the institute which is displayed, just rename the folder `images/slide-institute-mi` to `images/slide-institute`.

 For general instructions on how to use the template see the text below